-The GED State Exam includes four tests: Reasoning through language arts, Social Studies, Science, and Mathematical Reasoning.
+The GED State Exam includes four tests: Reasoning through Language Arts, Social Studies, Science, and Mathematical Reasoning.
 The GED exam is available at Tillamook Bay Community College.
 Registration and schedules for GED exams are available through the TBCC Library (503) 842-8222 ext.
-1710.
+1720.
 Candidates should arrive for testing 10-15 minutes before the scheduled exam with state-issued photo identification.
 Students will need to register and pay for testing online at https://ged.com.
+Scholarship support to cover testing fees may be available.